 This window behaves in exactly the same way as the terminal windows we've used before in the GUI.
 For example, type "top" and press Enter to see CPU load.

-You'll notice in "top" that VNC, Xorg, and lxterminal are no longer present because we turned those off.
+Go back to the Tera Term and type "top" into the terminal.
+You'll notice in "top" that VNC, Xorg, and lxterminal are no longer present because we turned those off when we turned off VNC.
 As you can see, "top" is using the most resources now, with pi-hole in second place.
 Overall your processor is idle 98.4% of the time.
 Nice!

 Use Ctrl-C to exit top.